-- any site comprising, or comprising the remains of, any vehicle vessel, aircraft or other movable structure provided the situation of that object or its remains in that particular site is a matter of public interest (3).
+- Any site comprising, or comprising the remains of, any vehicle, vessel, aircraft or other movable structure provided the situation of that object or its remains in that particular site is a matter of public interest (ref.
+3)

-The protected site of a monument may also include any land adjoining it essential for its support and preservation (4).
-Any machinery attached to a monument shall be regarded as part of the monument if it could not be detached without being dismantled (3).
+The protected site of a monument may also include any land adjoining it essential for its support and preservation (ref.
+4).
+Any machinery attached to a monument shall be regarded as part of the monument if it could not be detached without being dismantled (ref.
+3).

-Monuments situated in, on or under the seabed within the seaward limits of United Kingdom territorial waters adjacent to England may be scheduled (5).
+Monuments situated in, on or under the seabed within the seaward limits of United Kingdom territorial waters adjacent to Great Britain may be scheduled (ref.
+5).

 Selection of monuments for scheduling

 If a monument is of national importance it may be scheduled.
 The Secretary of State has a broad discretion as to what to schedule and will be concerned not only with the national importance of it but also if scheduling would assist the site's conservation.

 The decision as to whether the monument is of national importance is guided by the folllowing criteria set out by the Secretary of State for Culture, Media and Sport (ref.
 6):

 - Group value

 Most scheduled monument entries contain a map.
 Protection is offered to everything that forms part of the land and buildings within the map boundary unless expressly excluded, as some features are, such as modern-day road surfaces.